European Democratic Party (Czech Republic)

 The European Democratic Party (Evropská demokratická strana, EDS) was a Czech liberal conservative, Pro-European political party founded in November 2008, and chaired by Jana Hybášková.

 Formation

 EDS was registered with the Czech Ministry of the Interior in the week prior to 27 November 2008.
 It was announced to the public at the National Gallery in Prague on 26 November 2008.

 Position

 EDS focusses on the economic development of the Czech Republic, the adoption of the euro and energy security.
 It is for European integration and adopting European law in Czech legislation.

 Nomenclature

-EDS shares a name with the europarty called the European Democratic Party, but it is not connected with it.
+EDS shares a name with the European political party called the European Democratic Party, but it is not connected with it.